 Program participants

-Program staff provided contact information for four enrolled participants in 2021.
+Utility program staff provided contact information for four enrolled participants in 2021.
 Thus, the team attempted to interview all 2021 program participants.
 A summary of contact attempts is provided in Table 4-1.
 Each participant organization was contacted up to three times via email and up to two times via phone.

 Primary contacts within participant organizations held a variety of roles and responsibilities at different levels of authority within their respective organizations.
 All respondents sought approval and buy-in from higher-level staff to proceed with participation in the program.
 In some cases, the respondent started as the “champion” of the program initiative internally and would enlist peers and direct reports for support, and seek input and approval from superiors for larger decisions related to the program.